FAQ about SFUSD's research process

 - Please also complete all revisions within two weeks of receiving a request for revisions.

-- We strongly encourage providing all additional and revised documents together in a single email in the same thread responding to the revision request, describing in the text of the email how you have addressed each point raised in the revision.
+- Please provide all additional and revised documents together in a single email in the same thread responding to the revision request, describing in the text of the email how you have addressed each point raised in the revision.
 Having to review multiple email messages and compile documents across separate threads sent at different times slows down the process considerably.

 - Why is there an application fee?